Skip to main content

 July 10, 2018

 DHS publicizes its four-step process for reunification of families in compliance with the court order in Ms. L. (S.D.
 Cal.).
-The four steps include 1) verifying the parent / undergoing a background check, 2) transportation of parents to ICE custody, 3) preparations to reunify, 4) transferring children to ICE custody.
+The four steps include 1) verifying the parent / undergoing a background check, 2) transportation of parents to ICE custody, 3) preparations to reunify, and 4) transferring children to ICE custody.
 [ID #345]

 DHS Press Release: The Administration is Following the Court Order to Reunify Families in a Responsible Manner